codersforcauses/FoGUWA/README.md

     feature/ - used for working on new features. (will be most used) test/ - used for fixing/adding tests.
-    bugfix/ - used for fixing bugs that comeup. hotfix/ - used for fixing an urgent bug on master, that have a high impact. chore/ - used for updating menial tasks such as README's, yarn.lock etc.
+    bugfix/ - used for fixing bugs that come up. hotfix/ - used for fixing an urgent bug on master, that have a high impact. chore/ - used for updating menial tasks such as README's, yarn.lock etc.